rik-stra/tau_orthogonal_method_for_2D_turbulence/readme.md

     - "decay_time_mu" (= 90.0): relaxation decay time (determines $\mu$),
     - "time_integration_scheme" (= "RK4"): time integration scheme (either "RK4" Runge-Kutta 4th order or "AB/BDI2" for Adams-Bashforth/Backward-Differentiation 2nd order),
     - "sim_ID" (= "none"): name used for output files,
-    - "adapt_nu_to_LF" (= False): adapt the viscosity to the low-fidelity simulation, resulting in a hyper-viscossity model,
+    - "adapt_nu_to_LF" (= False): adapt the viscosity to the low-fidelity simulation, resulting in a hyper-viscosity model,
     - "store_qoi_trajectories" (= True)
     - "store_final_state" (= False): store the final state of the simulation for a restart,
     - "restart" (= True): restart the simulation,